New To CYS?

-Pre-natal Yoga: For after the first trimester.
-Learn different breathing techniques and how to use breath and sound to release pain.
+After the first trimester, learn different breathing techniques and how to use breath and sound to release pain.
 Focus on hips and hamstrings to prepare for birth. ** If high-risk pregnancy, need permission from doctor.**

 GroovAsana: Get into the meditative groov with this Mysore style class performed to hypnotic beats.
 It's not anything like your typical class and the music is turned up to the point that even if the instructor says anything it won't bother you... because you won't hear him.
 Don't forget, you can hang out afterwards for the yoga after-party.

-Zumba: Zumba is not just a work-out regimen, Zumba fuses Latin rhythms and easy-to-follow moves to create a one-of-a-kind fitness program that is thoroughly exciting and will leave you wanting more!
-Zumba helps you achieve long-term benefits while having FUN in one exciting hour of calorie-burning, body-energizing, awe-inspiring movements meant to engage and captivate.
+Not just a work-out regimen, Zumba fuses Latin rhythms and easy-to-follow moves to create a one-of-a-kind fitness program that is thoroughly exciting and will leave you wanting more!
+Zumba helps you achieve long-term benefits while having FUN in one exciting hour of calorie-burning, body-energizing, awe-inspiring hour.